grtumanyan/dispatcher/README.md

 </VirtualHost>
 ```

-Now you should be able to see the Role Demo website by visiting the link "http://localhost/".
+Now you should be able to see the Dispatcher website project by visiting the link "http://localhost/".

 ## License